Order of the Founders and Patriots of America: Awards Program

 The Order of the Founders and Patriots of America has a comprehensive Awards Program that provides for recognition of top-performing U.S. National Guard and ROTC units and graduating ROTC cadets plus deserving individual recipients.
 Awards are made by both the national Order and the state societies.

-The OFPA state societies present awards annually to outstanding college Army, Navy and Air Force ROTC cadets and midshipmen at universities within their state.
-The state societies also present separate awards to outstanding Army National Guard units within their state.
-The National Order may also present an award to a single outstanding ROTC program at an American university.
 The "Order of the Founders and Patriots of America Award" has been called "the Heisman Trophy of Army ROTC" and is awarded based on criteria that include the number of United States Army officers a unit commissions and the academic performance of cadets.

 The Order also underwrites individual annual awards to cadets and midshipmen at the four U.S. military academies that are named for past Governors General of the Order.
 The Admiral George Dewey Class of 1858 Award is presented to a United States Naval Academy midshipman, the Lt.
 General Herman Nickerson Sword Award is presented to a United States Marine Corps midshipman at the United States Naval Academy, the Lt.
 General John MacNair Wright Jr., Class of 1940 Award is presented to an outstanding West Point cadet and the Falcon Award for Physics is presented to a deserving United States Air Force Academy cadet.

 Archives and monuments

 The OFPA and its member societies fund the erection and installation of monuments and markers at the sites of historical occurrences in early United States and colonial American history.
-The Order also sells an OFPA grave marker that can be used to mark the grave of a deceased member.
 The Order maintains genealogical archives on its members.
 This includes 162 boxes of material deposited at Langsdale Library at the University of Baltimore that have also been digitized.
 Additional records curated by individual societies are stored elsewhere, including Rutgers University, and the Connecticut State Library.

 Meetings

-Each State Society holds annual meetings and other gatherings appropriate for carrying out their programs.
 The general Order holds an annual meeting, known as the General Court, each year in May–June.
 The 124th General Court of the OFPA in 2020 was originally scheduled to be held in Plymouth, MA to celebrate the 400th anniversary of the Mayflower landing there.
-Due to COVID-19 restrictions, this General Court was moved to The Greenbrier Resort in White Sulphur Springs, WV and held on June 10–12, 2020.
-The 125th General Court was held May 14–17, 2021 in New Orleans, LA.
-The 126th General Court in 2021 was held in late June 2022 in Boston, MA, and the 127th General Court will be held in Princeton, NJ from May 18–21, 2023.
+Due to COVID-19 restrictions, this General Court was moved to The Greenbrier Resort in White Sulphur Springs, West Virginia and held on June 10–12, 2020.

-Some of the other past General Courts of the OFPA were: